 The character of M. T. Whittico contributed to the development of fictional figures in Denise Giardina’s 1987 coalfields novel, Storming Heaven, which includes an influential Black newspaper editor.

 Whittico is credited with popularizing the phrase, ‘‘Free State of McDowell,’’ in his work to establish African American rights and influence in the racially diverse county.

-Matthew T. Whittico died in Bluefield on June 21, 1939 at the age of 72, and was buried in his native Henry County, Virginia.
+Matthew T. Whittico died in Bluefield on June 21, 1939, at 72, and was buried in his native Henry County, Virginia.
 The McDowell Times ceased publication shortly after his death in 1939.
-The newspaper has been digitized by West Virginia University and can be viewed on the website, Chronicling America.
+The newspaper has been digitized by West Virginia University and can be viewed on Chronicling America’s website.